Book Appt. Call Now

 Post discharge Do's and Don't s

 Even after you have been discharged from the hospital, you are still in the recovery phase and need to be careful about certain things.
-Our Transplant Team at Sanar International Hospitals will brief you about all the challenges that you are likely to experience, as well as how you can overcome these.
+Our Transplant Team at SHALBY Sanar International Hospitals will brief you about all the challenges that you are likely to experience, as well as how you can overcome these.
 Here are some important facts that you need to know:

 • Avoid infection - Following the transplant, you are at a high risk of developing infections.
 Hence you should: